2015-2018 Fellowship Competition

 Application Postmark deadline: October 1, 2014

 Online application form available August 30, 2014

 The Princeton Society of Fellows, an interdisciplinary group of scholars in the humanities, social sciences, and selected natural sciences, invites applications for the 2015-2018 Fellowship competition.

 Four three-year Postdoctoral Fellowships will be awarded this year.
-The stipend for the academic year 2014-15 will be approximately $80,000.
+The salary for each of the three years of the fellowship will be approximately $80,000.
 In addition, fellows are provided with a shared office, a personal computer, a research account of $5000 a year, access to university grants, benefits and other resources.

 Fellows are expected to reside in or near Princeton during the academic year in order to attend weekly seminars and participate fully in the intellectual life of the Society.